-- ·Magazines
+- Magazines

-- ·Articles
+- Articles

-- Encyclopedia
+- Encyclopaedia

-- 3. Distinguish primary sources from secondary sources. - 4.
+- 1. Distinguish primary sources from secondary sources. - 2.
 Among the documents below, distinguish primary and secondary sources: textbooks, pictures of my parents when they were young, old weeding dress, letter, stories, maps and pottery.

-1.3 Process of collecting Historical information
+Process of collecting Historical information

-By using internet or the History books in library to conduct research on the process of collecting historical information

-Kayirege is a student who sits in front of the class because she is short-sighted.
+By using internet or the History and Citizenship learner's book of senior one, conduct research on the process of collecting historical information Kayirege is a student who sits in front of the class because she is short-sighted.
 She was given a task by her Mathematics teacher.
 She was asked to write the names of students in her class.
 She wrote eighteen names for all the girls and sixteen names for the boys.
 On that day, one male student, who was sick, was absent.
 She indicated this on her list.
 She presented the list to her teacher afterwards.